gessicacss/Tweteroo/README.md

 ```

 #### <span style='font-weight:bold;'>GET</span> /tweets
-A route that will retrieve a list of tweets.
+A route that will retrieve a list of tweets, paginated by default to 10 tweets per page.
+To specify a different page, use the page query parameter, e.g. ?page=2.
+If the page parameter is not provided or is invalid, a 400 status code error will be returned.
+If there are no tweets, it'll return an empty array.
 The response will come like that:
 ```
 [
 	{